‘THE KILLING JAR’

 It was interesting to hear the scenes between Colin and Priya when they’re investigating at their end.
 This is especially in sorting out mail coming in and decoding a certain disk file they’ve received.

-There’s clearly tension between Colin and Priya, especially when one has the post of second-in-command to the Star Cops and one does not.
+There’s clearly tension between Colin and Priya, especially when one has the post of second-in-command to the Star Cops and one doesn’t.
 They do work well with each other professionally here.

 It was interesting when Pal was given Nathan’s Box to investigate Carl Dixon’s room aboard the Charlie Chaplin.
 I thought Nathan would never give up his precious Box to anyone else in the series.